enonic/lib-static/README.md

 - `etag` (boolean, optional): The default behavior of lib-static is to generate/handle ETag in prod, while skipping it entirely in dev mode.
     - Setting the etag parameter to `false` will turn **off** etag processing (runtime content processing, headers and handling) in **prod** too.
     - Setting it to `true` will turn it **on in dev mode** too.
-- `throwErrors` (boolean, default is `false`): by default, the `.get` method should not throw errors.
+- `throwErrors` (boolean, default is `false`): by default, the `.get` method should not throw errors when used correctly.
 Instead, it internally server-logs (and hash-ID-tags) errors and automatically outputs a 500 error response.
-Setting `throwErrors` to `true` overrides this: the 500-response generation is skipped, and the error is re-thrown down to the calling context, to be handled there.
-This does not apply to 404-not-found type "errors", they will always generate a 404-response either way.
+  - Setting `throwErrors` to `true` overrides this: the 500-response generation is skipped, and the error is re-thrown down to the calling context, to be handled there.
+  - This does not apply to 404-not-found type "errors", they will always generate a 404-response either way.

 In addition, you may supply a `path` or `root` param ([.get](#api-get) or [.static](#api-static), respectively).
 If a positional `path` or `root` argument is used and the options object is the second argument, then `path` or `root` parameters will be ignored in the options object.